The Klingons have arrived in force, and war breaks out.

 - Reality Ensues:

 - Burnham attacked her ship's captain and tried to take over the ship.
 Even if she was right, she still attempted mutiny and is sent to the brig accordingly.
 She's later convicted at court martial, even though events proved that the Klingons were always going to attack.
-She was still guilty of all charges (and plead guilty to them).
+She was still guilty of all charges (and even pleads guilty to them, making no attempt to defend herself).

 - Burnham and Georgiou's plan to capture T'Kuvma with no backup whatsoever fails, and Georgiou dies.

-- Although the battle is over and the ship survived, the Shenzhou is so badly damaged it has to be abandoned by the crew.
+- Although the battle is over and the ship survived, the Shenzhou is so badly damaged that the crew has to Abandon Ship.

 - Shown Their Work: